Bug #3899

 I think the problem is that when we export the KD, we are looking at KD.isBC rather than KDS.isBC, and can therefore end up with the "mixed" KDS that you describe.

-Updated by John Lumley about 6 years ago
+Updated by John Lumley over 6 years ago

 Fair enough - I hadn't digested the implication of the 'one backwards, all backwards' implications of that paragraph and one of the backwards tests does have such a situation.
 Nothing committed to Saxon-JS.
 Will alter my compiler, check and then close the issue.

-Updated by John Lumley about 6 years ago
+Updated by John Lumley over 6 years ago

 There is a minor addition needed - when we form up the index for a key, we need to record the BC state of that set such that when subsequently key()